YAC 3.13.0

 YAC initialisation with MPI communicator

-This initialisation routine takes an MPI communicator as input.
+yac_cinit_comm requires an MPI communicator as input.
 All processes in this communicator have to call a YAC initialisation routine.

-If any process in MPI_COMM_WORLD calls yac_cinit, the communicator passed to yac_cinit_comm has to be generated by the MPI handshake algorithm and the group name for this communicator has to be "yac".
+If any process in MPI_COMM_WORLD calls yac_cinit, the communicator passed to yac_cinit_comm has to be generated by the MPI handshake algorithm and the group name for this communicator has to be mpi_handshake_group_name.
 This is required in order to avoid a deadlock.

 Dummy initialisation